kennedyngigi4/Django-Real-Estate-Saas-App/README.md

 # Django Real Estate SaaS App

+This project is an illustration of how one can develop a SaaS application using Django.
+How to tackle the issue of tenancy dynamically by identifying each registered user with a Unique Tenant ID.
+The project will also use multiple databases i.e for users, listings, etc.
+Django doesn't solve the issue of cross-database relations while using multiple databases and thus we shall use the unique tenant id generated during registration across the different databases.

 This is a web application that can be used in marketing and management of properties by a property management company.

 The key things I want to tackle in the backend development are;